DORA: Exploring Outlier Representations in Deep Neural Networks: Related Work

 \textit{Global} explanation methods aim to interpret the general behavior of learning machines by investigating the role of particular components, such as neurons, channels, or output logits, which we refer to as representations.
 Existing methods mainly aim to connect internal representations to human understandable concepts, making the purpose and semantics of particular network sub-function transparent to humans.
-So far, there are already methods, such as Network Dissection \cite{bau2017network, bau2018gan} and Compositional Explanations of Neurons \cite{mu2020compositional} that aim to label representations with class labels from a given dataset, based on the intersection between the class relevant information provided by a binary mask information and the activation map of the respective representation.
-In contrast, the MILAN method generates a text description of the representation by searching for a text string that maximizes the mutual information with the image regions in which the neuron is active \cite{hernandez2021natural}.
+Methods such as Network Dissection \cite{bau2017network, bau2018gan} and Compositional Explanations of Neurons \cite{mu2020compositional} aim to associate representations with human-understandable concepts.
+They achieve this by examining the intersection between the concept-relevant information provided by a binary mask and the activation map of the corresponding representation.
+The MILAN method \cite{hernandez2021natural} generates a text description of the representation by searching for a text string that maximizes the mutual information with the image regions in which the neuron is active.

-\subsection{Activation-Maximisation methods}
+\subsection{Activation-Maximisation Methods}

-The family of Activation-Maximization (AM) \cite{erhan2009visualizing} methods is designed for the global explanation of complex learning machines by identifying the input that maximally activates a particular neuron or layer in the network to visualize the features that have been learned by the neuron or layer.
-These signals, which we will refer to as Activation-Maximization Signals (AMS), could be either natural signals(n-AMS), found in a \textit{data-aware} fashion by selecting a ``real'' example from an existing data corpus \cite{borowski2020natural}, or artificial (synthetic AMS or s-AMS), found in a \textit{data-agnostic} mode by generating a synthetic input through optimization \cite{erhan2009visualizing, olah2017feature, szegedy2013intriguing}.
+The family of Activation-Maximization (AM) \cite{erhan2009visualizing} methods aims to globally explain the concepts behind neurons by identifying the input that triggers maximal activation in a particular neuron or network layer, thereby visualizing the features learned.
+These inputs, which we will refer to as Activation-Maximization Signals (AMS), could be either natural, found in a \textit{data-aware} fashion by selecting a ``real'' example from an existing data corpus \cite{borowski2020natural}, or artificial, found in a \textit{data-agnostic} mode by generating a synthetic input through optimization \cite{erhan2009visualizing, olah2017feature, szegedy2013intriguing}.